Privacy Notice – Data Protection

 We are registered as a data processor with the Information Commissioner's Office.
 For more details on the Data Protection and Freedom of Information Acts please contact the Commissioner as follows: https://ico.org.uk/global/contact-us/ ; phone numbers 0303 123 1113 (local rate) or 01625 545 745 (national rate); postal address – Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, Cheshire SK9 5AF.

 The Data Protection Act covers any data which concerns a living and identifiable individual and includes such things as name, address, age or telephone number.

 The Clerk holds details of the Electoral Register for the Parish.

 The Clerk holds details of regular contacts for local groups and contractors.

 Information is held in relation to planning applications and any comments thereon.

-Information is held when volunteered to the Parish Council in relation to a query or burial.
+Information is held when volunteered to the Parish Council in relation to a query.

 Information is held when volunteered to the Parish Council in relation to the Neighbourhood Planning process.

 We only store your personal information when volunteered to us by you or when they form part of public record within the Council's Minutes.

 The information is held and managed by the Council Clerk.